Ruth Ware: Writing style

 In her crime books, Ware's writing style is often compared to that of Agatha Christie.
 Ware has said that some aspects of her writing are directly inspired by Christie.
 Ware's protagonists are usually ordinary women who find themselves in dangerous situations involving a crime.
 The first two of Ware's novels feature a murder mystery with a group of people trapped, or otherwise restricted from immediately escaping the dangerous environment.
 Christie was famously known for utilizing this plot device, in novels such as Murder on the Orient Express.
 Ware and Christie both choose settings and situations that foster the sense of dread that propels their characters to paranoia and often they react violently as a result.
 These environments create a sense of isolation for the events to unfold in.
 Ware's settings play a key role in drawing in the reader and are as essential and integral to her story as the characters.

 Reception

-Reviews of Ware's psychological crime thrillers have been generally positive.

 The Independent named In A Dark, Dark Wood as "this year's hottest crime novel", and The Guardian praised its "excellent characterisation" and called the book's ending "mesmerising".

 In a four-star review, The Independent described The Lying Game as "gripping enough to be devoured in a single sitting," and Kirkus Reviews writer said "cancel your plans for the weekend when you sit down with this book, because you won’t want to move until it’s over."